algotom/algotom/docs/source/toc/section1/section1_4.rst

 		angles = losa.load_hdf(file, key_path="exchange/theta")

-Another tomographic hdf/nxs file acquired at beamline I12, Diamond Light Source (DLS) where the file structure, keys, and paths are different to the one before.
+Another tomographic hdf/nxs file acquired at beamline I12, Diamond Light Source (DLS) where the file structure and keys are different to the one before.
 In this data, dark-field images and flat-field images are at the same dataset as projection images where there is a dataset named "image_key" used to distinguish these images.

 	.. figure:: section1_4/figs/fig_1_4_2.png
 		:name: fig_1_4_2
 		:figwidth: 100 %
 		:align: center
 		:figclass: align-center

 		Datasets of a tomographic hdf file acquired at DLS.
 Image-key value of 2 is for dark-field, 1 is for flat-field, and 0 is for projection image.

 We can load the data, extract a projection image, and save it to tif.